KUHL Parajax Review

 Our Analysis and Test Results

-One important thing to note with this jacket is the design.
+One important thing to note about this jacket is the design.
 As with many of KUHL's products, the Parajax follows the lines of a slim-fitting, European cut.
-A medium was a little too small for a 5'10", 165-pound, skinny mountaineer's frame — our recommendation is to size up.
+A medium was a little too small for a 5-foot, 10-inch, 165-pound, skinny mountaineer's frame — our recommendation is to size up.
 While this jacket was not too small to put through our rigorous field testing, its overall tight-fit did inhibit some movement, particularly while rock climbing.

 The lightweight The Parajax impressed when it came to wind resistance.
 In our first side-by-side comparison in a cold, summit wind, there was a noticeable difference in this jacket thanks to its reinforced seams — it is also nice to have hand pockets to keep our hands warm.

-Upon further side-by-side testing, our investigation revealed that overall the Parajax does not perform quite as well as the Editor's Choice Patagonia Houdini, with slightly more wind penetration particularly in sustained winds.
-But it does perform similarly to our Best Buy award-winner, The North Face Flyweight Hoodie.
+Upon further side-by-side testing, our investigation revealed that overall the Parajax does not perform quite as well as similarly built options, with slightly more wind penetration particularly in sustained winds.

 Breathability and Venting

 Out on trail runs, the feel of the Parajax was very comparable to the other single-layer nylon options, feeling only slightly more congested due to its slim fit.
-But the material did not feel as clammy through the arms as the Black Diamond Distance Wind Shell — and when things really did get sweaty, elastic cuffs allowed for the arms to easily be pushed up.
+But the material did not feel clammy through the arms — and when things really did get sweaty, elastic cuffs allowed for the arms to easily be pushed up.

 On ski tours, this jacket did a good job of managing heat over longer periods of exercise.
 A well-placed mesh vent across the top of the back helps dump heat and perspiration that rises from your core, that otherwise could easily be trapped in this tight-fitting jacket.